-If you use a higher optimization level for performance, then this has a higher impact on the other goals such as degraded debug experience, increased code size, and increased build time.
+If you use a higher optimization level for performance, it has a higher impact on the other goals such as degraded debug experience, increased code size, and increased build time.

-If your optimization goal is code size reduction, then this has an impact on the other goals such as degraded debug experience, slower performance, and increased build time.
+If your optimization goal is code size reduction, it has an impact on the other goals such as degraded debug experience, slower performance, and increased build time.